nukkonyan/SMStats/README.md

    - Notes:
       - This project is only just a hobby and is in no way made to compete with HLStatsX:CE nor gameME.
       - [Geoip Country Name Translation](https://github.com/Teamkiller324/SM-Geoip-CountryName) - Required for country name translation and compiling, aswell as for plugin to function.
+      - No Web panel currently exists yet.

+## Lookin to assist in development?
+   - Hit me up on [Steam](https://steamcommunity.com/id/Teamkiller324)!
+   - Translations are very welcome and would be very much appreciated ヽ(*・ω・)ﾉ
+   - Active SMStats development testing server, come in here to see for yourself how the plugin is doing:
+        - 83.253.75.203:27018 (Team Fortress 2)

+## Expected early testing build
+   - Somewhere between end of October and possibly as late as early December.
+   - This will begin with Team Fortress 2 due to stability reasons.

 ### To-do
    - stats menu